Arbitrium: Mechanism

-When a temperate phages infects a bacterium, it may enter either the lytic or the lysogenic pathway.
+When a temperate phage infects a bacterium, it may enter either the lytic or the lysogenic pathway.
 The lytic pathway causes the host to produce and release progeny virions, usually killing it in the process.
 The lysogenic pathway involves the virus inserting itself into the bacterium's chromosome.
 At a later stage, the viral genome is activated, and it continues along the lytic pathway of producing and releasing progeny virions.

 Arbitrium is used by at least some phages to judge how common fresh hosts are.
 Each infection causes the production of some arbitrium, and the remaining phages gauge the concentration of arbitrium around them.
 If the arbitrium concentration is too high, it may indicate that uninfected hosts are running out.
 The viruses then switch from lysis to lysogeny, so as to not deplete all available hosts.

 According to a team led by Alberto Marina at the Biomedical Institute of Valencia in Spain, also studying the Bacillus subtilis/ SPbeta phage system, arbitrium (AimP) binds to the AimX transcription factor AimR, and suppresses the activity of AimX, a negative regulator of lysogeny.
 Marina has also shown in the same system that the virus's arbitrium receptor interacts not only with bacterial genes that help it reproduce, but also with several other stretches of DNA.
 He has suggested that arbitrium signals may be able to alter the activity of important bacterial genes.

 More recently, another team at the Sorek lab, headed by Avigail Stokar-Avihail and Nitzan Tal, has shown similar systems in other species of Bacillus bacteria, the pathogenic species Bacillus anthracis, Bacillus cereus, and Bacillus thuringiensis.
 They speculate that "the occurrence of peptide-based communication systems among phages more broadly remains to be explored."